WICG/first-party-sets/README.md

  * A user identifier could be stored in any of these storage types.
  * Clearing just a few of the types would break sites that expect different types of data to be consistent with each other.

-Since member sites can only add/remove themselves to/from FPSs with the consent from the primary, we look at First-Party Set changes as a site changing its FPS primary.
+Since member sites can only add/remove themselves to/from FPSs with the consent from the primary, we look at Related Website Set changes as a site changing its FPS primary.

 If a site’s primary changed: